Anatrax/My-Early-Cpp-Programs/README.md

 A collection of programs I created to learn C++

 ## Setup
-1. Compile the programs using some C++ compiler.
-I used [Borland's Turbo C++ compiler](http://forms.embarcadero.com/BCC32CompilerDownload), but I would recommend using something like the [mingw-w64 win-builds](http://win-builds.org/doku.php) to compile the C++ files.
+1. Compile the programs using [Borland's Turbo C++ compiler](http://forms.embarcadero.com/BCC32CompilerDownload).

 - ### Turbo C++
   Make sure to the compiler executables are added to the PATH: